 Registration for Co-op

-Students are registered for co-op based on a complete job placement in the university's official co-op placement system with accurate start and end dates and meet the minimum hour and day requirements.
-Registration into the co-op experience class occurs one month before the term.
-Students need to be placed for co-op by the end of the add period, or they should be registered for classes if still searching for a job by this deadline.
-All co-op placements need to be approved by a co-op coordinator and entered into an official co-op placement system by the last day to drop without a W.
+Students are registered for co-op based on a completed co-op record that meets the minimum hour and day requirements with accurate start and end dates in the university's official co-op database system.
+Students must be registered for the co-op work experience course by the end of the add period, or alternately registered for classes if still searching for a job by this deadline.
+All co-op positions need to be approved by the university and entered as completed records in the official co-op database system by the last day to drop without a W for the respective semester.